-A student wishing to complete the minor is required to complete a minimum of 18 credits: 6 credits from the list of core courses and 12 credits from the list of elective courses.
+Students wishing to complete the minor are required to complete a minimum of 18 credits: 6 credits from the list of core courses and 12 credits from the list of elective courses.

 The first are two core courses (6 credits) that provide a foundation for the understanding of energy science and technology and its economy.